Maloney, Chris. “JATSPack and JATSPAN, a packaging format and infrastructure for the NLM/NISO Journal

 As an implementation detail, note that the JATSPAN server uses many of the same Perl

-jatspan client, to perform many of the same sorts of tasks.
+functions as the jatspan client, to perform many of the same sorts of tasks.

 when a user uploads a JATSPack to the server, the server "installs" this JATSPack